Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Peak Engagement Times: Users are most active early in the morning (5–9 AM) and late at night (10–11 PM), with 6 AM seeing the highest activity.

 # Recommendations
-- Focus on creating more content in the top-performing categories such as Animals, Science, Healthy Eating, Technology, and Food—as they show the strongest user engagement.
+- Focus on creating more content in the top-performing categories such as Animals, Science, Healthy Eating, Technology, and Food, since they show the strongest user engagement.

 - Leverage visual contents like Photos and Videos, which consistently receive higher engagement compared to Audio and Other types.